zouhanq/zouhanq-Final-Project/README.md

 - **Data Split**: Use historical data from January 2018 to December 2022:
   - **Training Data**: January 2018 to December 2021 (80%)
   - **Testing Data**: January 2022 to December 2022 (20%)
+- **Handling Data Gaps**: Missing data points or anomalies (such as extreme outliers) will be addressed by forward-filling missing values or using statistical methods like interpolation.
+Significant anomalies will be ignored or flagged for manual review.
 - **Validation**: Evaluate the model's performance using metrics such as annualized return, Sharpe ratio, maximum drawdown, and win rate.
 - **Robustness Testing**: Test the strategy under different market conditions, including bullish, bearish, and sideways trends.